Connect with us

 Selling ‘Value’ to Senior Executives

-Sales managers are constantly urging their salespeople to sell ‘Value’ to senior customer executives in their larger accounts, and to do it early enough to influence any Request For Proposals issued by the customer.
-However, many salespeople repeatedly fail in this task simply because they haven’t been able to build effective, business based relationships with their customers senior executives.
+Sales managers are constantly urging their salespeople to sell ‘Value’ to senior customer executives in their larger accounts and to do it early enough to influence any Request For Proposals issued by the Customer.
+However, many salespeople repeatedly fail in this task simply because they haven’t been able to build effective, business-based relationships with their customer’s senior executives.

 Why don’t salespeople sell Value to Senior Executives?